SereDef/GenR-metadata-app/README.md

 ----> Note: besides the default (contains) all other options are case sensitive.
 I will change this!

 Go ahead and try typing in something and play around with the settings.
-You should again see resulting table of results in the `Check selected` tab and the number of rows your search resulted in in the `Selection` tab.
+You should again see resulting table of results in the `Check selected` tab and the number of rows your search resulted in should also be reported in the `Selection` tab.

 You can search for **multiple strings** at same time by including a `|` between them.
 For example you can get variable names containing "internalizing" OR "externalizing" by typing "internalizing**|**externalizing" in the search bar.
 You can do this as many times as you want (e.g., "internalizing|externalizing|problems|...").